ThatOtherAndrew/SnowMon/report.md

+{{< pagebreak >}}

 # Overview

 This assignment is an advanced exercise in understanding and implementing the fundamentals of the HTTP protocol, as well developing an understanding of low-level full-stack web development and how to design efficient and robust communications systems between frontend clients and backend servers.
 This was successfully accomplished, with a fully functional implementation of a mock ticket sales platform.

 # Design

+(Hi marker!
+I'm running on my second consecutive all-nighter trying to finish off this late coursework once and for all, so I apologise in advance for the absolute behemoth textwall below and hope that it's coherent enough for you to make sense of.
+Also please don't tell me if I've accidentally left a todo message somewhere because I will probably cry.)

 ## Part 1